 Both types of cookware have some significant benefits and advantages over the other, so you really need to weigh up what, how, and where you're planning to cook.

-Let's take a look at the different qualities you need to consider when it comes to enameled cast iron vs cast iron.
+Let's take a look at the different qualities you need to consider when it comes to enamelled cast iron vs cast iron.